Updated: Jun 22

 Independent musicians frequently fall into the trap of only posting on social media when they have a new release (Firework) for the remaining 10 months of the year they fall silent.
 This is counterproductive, maintaining momentum is critical to growth.
 So block produce and schedule content to keep your social channels buzzing between releases.
 (Bonfire) You can also reshare old content.
 Remember music is still new if you have never heard it before.
 Read more about Bonfire Strategies here

-10. Promote content to build engaged audiences before release.
+10. Promote music content to build engaged audiences before release.

 Run Facebook / Instagram ads optimised for Brand Awareness, Video Views or Engagement to grow your audience ahead of a launch.
 If you don't know who to target start with a broad audience of 18-65 and then based on who responds you can quickly narrow down to focus on 18-35.
 Use this time to test out different audiences and different creatives to see what works best.
 For example, do you get better engagement by targeting Radiohead or Muse fans?
 Think of this phase as a science experiment, analyse the results in your Ad Manager to understand what performs best.